 Capital District State Museums and Historic Parks, Sacramento

 The Capital District State Museums and Historic Parks encompasses seven State Historic Parks and Museums located within the Downtown and Midtown areas of California’s Capital City—Sacramento.
-Two units are in outlying areas: the Woodland Opera House in
+Collectively these facilities preserve and interpret the heritage of California’s Capital City, and illuminate the many forces that have shaped Sacramento and the Golden State.

 For more information about each of these facilities, including upcoming special events and exhibits, please scroll down to the various links below: